Arshdeep00001/ultimate-shell-scripting-linux-guide/08-monitoring/README.md

 ## Index of Commands Covered

 ### CPU and Memory Monitoring
-- `top` – Real-time system monitoring
+- `top` – Real-time system monitoring (cannot be used inside Scripts)
 - `htop` – Interactive process viewer (requires installation)
 - `vmstat` – Report system performance statistics
-- `free -m` – Show memory usage
+- `free -m` – Show memory usage (can be used inside Scripts)
+- 'free -h` – Show memory usage in human readable form
+- 'nproc' – shows the number of CPUs on the machine

 ### Disk Monitoring
 - `df -h` – Check disk space usage
 - `du -sh /path` – Show disk usage of a specific directory
+- `du -sh *` – Show disk usage of all files in a directory
 - `iostat` – Display CPU and disk I/O statistics

 ### Network Monitoring